Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 \subsubsection{Mass Scaling}

 For this study we used a $48^4$ lattice configuration.
 We ran the setup once for the mass parameter $m_0 = -0.09933$ in the Wilson Dirac operator~\eqref{WilsonDirac_eq}.
 This represents the most ill-conditioned system where the pion mass with $135$ MeV is physical.
-We then used this interpolation operator for a variety of other mass parameters, where we then ran the DD-$\alpha$AMG solver without any further setup.
+We then used the interpolation operator obtained for this system for a variety of other mass parameters, where we then ran the DD-$\alpha$AMG solver without any further setup.

-In Table~\ref{table:mass_scaling} we compare CGNR and DD-$\alpha$AMG with respect to the timing for one right hand side and the scaling with the mass parameter $m_0$.
-For the smallest $m_0$, DD-$\alpha$AMG is $185$ times faster than CGNR and even for the largest value of $m_0$ there remains a factor of $17$.
+In Table~\ref{table:mass_scaling} we compare BiCGStab and DD-$\alpha$AMG with respect to the timing for one right hand side and the scaling with the mass parameter $m_0$.
+For the smallest $m_0$, DD-$\alpha$AMG is $22.2$ times faster than BiCGStab and even for the largest value of $m_0$ there remains a factor of $3.9$.
 We also see that the two methods scale in a completely different manner.
-The CGNR solve for the smallest $m_0$ is $34$ times more expensive than the solve for the largest one.
-On the other hand the DD-$\alpha$AMG timings just increases by a factor of $3.1$, the iteration count even only by a factor of $1.5$.
-The coarse grid iteration count, however, increases by a factor of $8.6$.
+The BiCGStab solve for the smallest $m_0$ is $18.5$ times more expensive than the solve for the largest one.
+On the other hand the DD-$\alpha$AMG timings just increase by a factor of $3.2$, the iteration count even only by a factor of $1.4$.
+The coarse grid iteration count, however, increases by a factor of $8.0$.